Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 ## Acknowledgements

 I received inspiration for this project from my mentor Simen Daehlin, fellow students especially family, friends and my teaching colleagues and school students were also very helpful in giving me feedback.
-I used pymongo and flask documentation to help me get my code correct.
+I used the django documentation to help me sort things out on a regular basis, although I have to admit that at times it was difficult to understand what to do to sort out a problem and further research was needed.